Skip to main content

 Tutorials

-Migrate all the resources to Karmada
+Migrate application to Karmada

 Step 1: Run the command

-$ kubectl --context karmada-apiserver apply -f /tmp/deployments-and-services.yaml
+$ kubectl --context karmada-apiserver apply -f /tmp/deployments.yaml

 deployment.apps/nginx-deploy created